OuhscBbmc/prairie-outpost-public/documentation/services/spinup-investigation.md

 This name will be used in many places, including the (a) GitHub repository, (b) fileserver space, (c) CDW staging area, and (d) REDCap project.

-The name should incorporate (a) PI's last name, (b) rough content area, (c) sequential index.
+The name should incorporate (a) PI's last name(s), (b) rough content area, (c) sequential index.
 Examples include 'gillaspy-weedn-obesity-1', 'blucker-obesity-1', 'blucker-obesity-2', and 'obanion-adhd-1'.
 Only lowercase letters, digits, and dashes are allowed; for the CDW staging area, we'll replace the dashes with underscores.

 ## GitHub repository